How to Find Business Bottlenecks in a Small Business

 A bottleneck is a point where work slows down, waits, repeats or depends on one person.
 In a small business, bottlenecks often become normal because the team finds workarounds.
 The owner may not notice the true cost until growth stalls or pressure rises.

 Finding bottlenecks starts with watching how work actually moves, not how the process is supposed to work.
+The most useful question is not "who is busy?" but "where does work stop moving?"

 Look for queues, repeated checks, missing information, manual re-entry, unclear approvals and customer questions that should have been answered earlier.
+This same workflow mapping is one of the foundations of improving operational efficiency.

 Identify the type of bottleneck